mscrivo/OotD/ServerStaging/ootdReleaseNotes.md

 # Outlook on the Desktop Release Notes

+## 3.2.3

+* Made instances sticky to make it easier to line them up and organize.
+* Fixed issue where last instance position was not always remembered when starting up.

 ## 3.2.2

 * Fixed issue where top control bar would sometimes not be uniform in color.